Nelson, British Columbia: Transportation

-The "Big Orange Bridge" carries Highway 3A over the Kootenay Lake (West Arm) just north of downtown.
+The "Big Orange Bridge" carries Highway 3A over the west arm of Kootenay Lake, just north of downtown Nelson.

-Highways 3A and 6 pass through Nelson, while a scheduled commercial airline service is available at the West Kootenay Regional Airport in Castlegar, approximately 43 km southwest of the city.
-Trail Airport is another nearby airport, while Nelson Airport is several blocks away from downtown Nelson.
-Public transit in Nelson is provided by the West Kootenay Transit System, which runs several routes within the city and to neighbouring communities.
+Highways 3A and 6 pass through Nelson.
+Scheduled commercial airline service is available at the West Kootenay Regional Airport in Castlegar, approximately 43 km southwest of the city.
+Trail Airport is another nearby facility, while Nelson Airport (which does not provide scheduled service) is located several blocks from downtown.
+Public transit in Nelson is provided by the West Kootenay Transit System, which operates several routes within the city and to neighbouring communities.

 Both Level 2 and Level 3 (DC fast-charging) electric vehicle charging stations have been installed in the city.
 A carsharing service is available in the town through the Kootenay Carshare Co-operative.

 Nelson Pier is a lake pier designed by Matthew Stanley in Nelson.
-The pier symbolizes the connection between the city and the lake.
+The pier was designed to symbolize the connection between the city and the lake.

 Nelson is served by the freight-only Kootenay Valley Railway, an internal business unit of the Canadian Pacific Railway.
 Nelson is the historic headquarters of the CPR Kootenay Division, serving as the meeting point of the CPR Boundary subdivision running towards Castlegar, British Columbia, and the CPR Nelson subdivision running towards Cranbrook.

 Education

-School District 8 Kootenay Lake operates public schools in Nelson and surrounding communities.
+School District 8 Kootenay Lake (often called SB8) operates public schools in Nelson and the surrounding communities.

-Schools include Nelson Christian Community School (NCCS), K-Gr.8 and St. Joseph's Catholic School.
+Schools include Nelson Christian Community School (NCCS), K-Gr.
+8, and St. Joseph's Catholic School.

 The Conseil scolaire francophone de la Colombie-Britannique operates one French-language school: école des Sentiers-alpins.

 Nelson is home to the Tenth Street and Silver King campuses of Selkirk College, which absorbed Kootenay School of the Arts as a department and was renamed Kootenay Studio Arts.

 Kootenay Columbia College of Integrative Health Sciences has three campuses on Baker Street in Nelson.